I'm 22, I Make $60,000 & I Jump The Subway Turnstile

 11:30 a.m. — I order breakfast from a brunch spot. $24.91

-12:30 p.m. — I take the train to Columbus Circle and going shopping for a bit but don't get anything. $2.75
+12:30 p.m. — I take the train to Columbus Circle and go shopping for a bit but don't get anything. $2.75

 3 p.m. — Subway back home.
 I call my mom while I take a longer way back home.
 Once I get back I just lie around and watch TV. $2.75